Multilinear Common Component Analysis via Kronecker Product Representation: Multilinear Common Component Analysis

 \section{Multilinear Common Component Analysis}

-In this section, we introduce a mathematical formulation of the MCCA model, which is the extension of the CCA model in terms of tensor data analysis.
-Moreover, we formulate the optimization problem of MCCA and raise the issue of its convergence properties.
+In this section, we introduce a mathematical formulation of the MCCA, which is an extension of the CCA in terms of tensor data analysis.
+Moreover, we formulate an optimization problem of MCCA and investigate its convergence properties.